 The quarried limestone erosion protection shall be embedded into the sideslopes of the drain a minimum thickness of 305mm and shall be underlain in all cases with non-woven synthetic filter mat.
 The filter mat shall not only be laid along the flat portion of the erosion protection, but also contoured to the exterior limits of the quarried limestone and the unprotected slope.
 The width of the erosion protection shall be as established in the accompanying drawings or as otherwise directed by the Town Drainage Superintendent or the Consulting Engineer during construction.
 In placing the erosion protection, the Contractor shall carefully tamp the quarried limestone pieces into place with the use of the excavator bucket so that the erosion protection when completed will be consistent, uniform and tightly laid.
 In no instance shall the quarried limestone protrude beyond the exterior contour of the unprotected drain sideslopes along either side of said protection.
 The synthetic filter mat fabric to be used shall be non-woven geotextile GMN160 conforming to O.P.S.S.
 1860 Class I, as available from Armtec Construction Products, or equal.
 The quarried limestone to be used shall be graded in size from a minimum of 100mm to a maximum of 250mm, and is available from Walker Aggregates Amherst Quarries, in Amherstburg, Ontario, or equal.

-X. BENCHMARKS
+XII.
+BENCHMARKS

-Also, for use by the Contractor, we have established a Benchmark near the site of the work where the new bridge is being constructed.
-For the new bridge, the plans include details illustrating the work to be carried out.
-For the bridge detail a Benchmark has been indicated and the Elevation has been shown and may be utilized by the Contractor in carrying out its work.
+Also, for use by the Contractor, we have established Benchmarks along the course of the work and especially at the locations where existing access bridges are being replaced or new bridges are being constructed.

+For each of the bridge replacements and new bridges, the plans include details illustrating the work to be carried out.
+For each bridge detail a Benchmark has been indicated and the Elevation has been shown and may be utilized by the Contractor in carrying out its work.
 The Contractor shall note that in each case a specific design elevation grade has been provided for the invert at each end of the pipe in the table accompanying each detail.
 The table also sets out the pipe size, materials, and other requirements relative to the installation of the culvert structure.
 In all cases, the Contractor is to utilize the specified drain grade to set any new pipe installation.
-The Contractor shall ensure that it takes note of the direction of flow within the drain.
+The Contractor shall ensure that it takes note of the direction of flow and sets all pipes to assure that all grades flow from east to west to match the direction of flow within the drain.
 The Contractor's attention is drawn to the fact that the pipe invert grades established herein provide for the pipes to be set at least 10% of their diameter or pipe rise below the existing drain bottom or the design grade of the drain, whichever is lower.

-XI.
+XIII.
 ANCILLARY WORK